 For the most complex shapes, our exclusive X-Map function will help you save time and money.
-Most of the mappings on our showcase are done with this smart and easy to use unique feature.
+Most of the mappings on our Showcase gallery are done using this smart and user-friendly feature.

 - X-Map makes use of 2D software rather than a 3D method, in order to keep the process simple to carry out.

-- X-Map also allows you to have a margin of error in measurement, on projectors position, or have a non-perfect model (a model that in reality is different than the 3D model it represents), etc
+- X-Map also allows you to have a margin of error in measurement, on projectors position, or have a non-perfect model (a model that in reality is different from the 3D model it represents), etc.

 The Pixel workspace should correspond to the test pattern resolution and ratio.
 The same pattern should be used to produce media files.

 It is very important to respect the ratio.

 • In Photoshop, create a new .psd with the image size equalling the pixel workspace.
 This file needs to be in RGB/8 Bit mode.